Proteasome inhibitors and monoclonal antibodies

 Learn more about:

-Monoclonal antibodies are made in a laboratory, but behave like the natural antibodies that our bodies produce to fight infection and disease.
+Monoclonal antibodies are made in a laboratory but behave like natural antibodies that fight infection and disease.
 They target cancer cells and interfere with how they grow and survive.
 Available drugs include daratumumab and elotuzumab (in combination with lenalidomide).

 View the Cancer Council NSW editorial policy.